fhalde/fauxspark/README.md

 | 👎     | 10    | 0.8548    | 6.8890      |

 Finally!
-According to the simulation, a 2 core configuration offers the optimal trade-off, achieving 65% utilization (35% wasted computational power) and a runtime of 7.6s under the expected skew.
+According to the simulation results, both the 2 core and 3 core configurations meet the targets, with the 2 core setup being optimal – achieving 35% waste and a runtime of 7.7 seconds.

-By the way, did you notice that despite all the randomness in our simulations, the percentiles consistently converged?!
+By the way, did you notice that even with all the randomness in our simulations, the percentiles still converged?
 > Randomness is seemingly chaotic, yet inherently consistent